Open Access for REF

 - 8. The output requires an embargo period that exceeds the stated maxima, and was the most appropriate publication for the output

 Where a journal has an embargo period that is too long, authors should follow the process outlined in the REF Open Access Exceptions Process document i.e. discussing alternative options with their DRKE and recording the details of why it was the most appropriate publication for the research.
-If the decision is to publish in the journal, then the accepted manuscript should be uploaded to SRO within 3 months of acceptance.
+If the decision is to publish in the journal, then the accepted manuscript should be uploaded to SRO within 3 months of publication.
 It will not be made openly available until the journal’s embargo period has ended.
 If the embargo period is the only reason for non-compliance then the Library staff will add this exception when the item is deposited.

 - 9. The publisher actively disallows open access deposit in a repository and was the most appropriate publication for the output

 Where a journal does not allow open access at all, authors should follow the process outlined in the REF Open Access Exceptions Process document i.e. discussing alternative options with their DRKE and recording the details of why it was the most appropriate publication for the research.
-If the decision is to publish in the journal, then the accepted manuscript should be uploaded to SRO within 3 months of acceptance.
+If the decision is to publish in the journal, then the accepted manuscript should be uploaded to SRO within 3 months of publication.
 It will not be made openly available.
 If the disallowed OA is the only reason for non-compliance then the Library staff will add this exception when the item is deposited.

 Technical exceptions